 - Blue Hubbard, Sweet Meat, Large thick-skinned varieties can last 6-8 months.
 I’ve read many people eating Hubbard, or Sweet Meat at the 12+ month mark with proper handling and storing.

 I’m still figuring out which winter squash and pumpkin varieties are my favorite but every year I like to try out new heirlooms.
 So far the ‘Sweet Meat’ is on the top of the list for storage, beauty and flavor.

-What about you?
-What is your favorite winter squash or pumpkin variety and what is your favorite dish to make with them?
+What is your favorite winter squash or pumpkin variety?

 7 thoughts on “Harvesting Pumpkins and Winter Squash”